gwelinder/oracle/docs/configuration.md

 - `OPENAI_API_KEY` only influences engine selection when neither the CLI nor `config.json` specify an engine (API when present, otherwise browser).
 - `ORACLE_NOTIFY*` env vars still layer on top of the config’s `notify` block.
 - `sessionRetentionHours` controls the default value for `--retain-hours`.
 When unset, `ORACLE_RETAIN_HOURS` (if present) becomes the fallback, and the CLI flag still wins over both.
+- `browser.chatgptUrl` lets you target a specific ChatGPT base URL (e.g., a folder/workspace link); `browser.url` remains as a legacy alias.

 If the config is missing or invalid, Oracle falls back to defaults and prints a warning for parse errors.